Choquequirao to Machupicchu 8D 7N Challenge

 Santa Rosa - Choquequirao

-Early morning after breakfast, we continue our hike going up to Choquekiraw.
-The first 2-3 hours are going up steep, but then it will change between flat and climb the rest of the way surrounded by beautiful vegetation with several varieties of orchids.
-We will arrive to the archaeological place CHOQUEKIRAO after 5 hours.
-After a good lunch and a little break we will walk to the main square of Choquekirao, to enjoy this majestic place, where we will observe the three levels of the excavated ruin.
-Approximately at 3 o’clock in the afternoon (depends of the weather) we can be lucky to appreciate “the flight of the Condors”.
-The guide will decide where to set our camp in Raqaypata (2910 m.a.s.l.).
+Early in the morning after breakfast, we continue our hike to Choquequirao.
+The first 2-3 hours are steep, but then you will change plane and climb the rest of the way surrounded by beautiful vegetation with several varieties of orchids.
+We will arrive at the archaeological site Choquequirao after 5 hours.
+After a good lunch and a short rest we will walk to the main square of Choquequirao, to enjoy this majestic place, where we will observe the three levels of the excavated ruin.
+Approximately at 3 o’clock in the afternoon (depending on the weather) we may be lucky enough to appreciate “the flight of the Condors”.
+The guide will decide where to set up our camp in Raqaypata (2910 m.a.s.l.).

 Day 03